 In this course, students develop their self-expression, creativity, self-confidence, and non-verbal skills.
-Students will start with a brief overview of the history of the theatre then learn about Australian drama and how to stage drama to create an atmosphere for the audience.
-As well as this, students will learn about different practitioners who have developed various styles and genres of theatre such as Commedia dell'Arte, Physical Theatre, Mime, Mask and Epic Theatre.
+Students will start with reviewing the elements of Drama and activities to unit on comedy, reflecting on how different genre across time has impacted modern day comedy.
+As well as this, students will learn about different practitioners who have developed various styles and genres of theatre such as Commedia dell'Arte, Physical Theatre, Melodrama, Mime, and Mask.

-As many of the activities are carried out in small groups, the course provides valuable experience for students to work cooperatively and purposefully with others.
+As many of the activities are carried out in small groups, the course provides valuable experience for students to work co-operatively and purposefully with others.
 Drama is not aimed specifically at producing skilled actors, rather, having fun, using the human body and voice as a means of expression and learning to work creatively as part of a group.

 This course offers students the opportunity to perform both monologue and ensemble drama works and apply the skills and language of Theatre Studies.
 They will also be aware of how a theatre runs and be able to apply theatre vocabulary when creating and analysing their work and work of others.
 Students will also be able to competently stage a script, as they perform scenes/extracts.
 Students will focus on elements of off-stage and on-stage roles choosing, rehearsing and performing to a live audience.
-They are given the opportunity to be involved in the ACTUP Festival during Semester 1 and The Creative and Performing Arts Showcase each semester via scripting, performing and directing and stage management opportunities.
+They are given the opportunity to be involved in scripting, performing, directing and stage management opportunities.